Greetings from Peace Corps Nepal

 Peace Corps Nepal is one of the oldest and most beloved of Peace Corps’ programs.
 From 1962 to 2004, over 4,500 Volunteers contributed to the development of this country and made lifelong impressions and friendships with the Nepali people.
 The program successfully returned to Nepal in 2012 after an eight - year absence due to civil unrest, and our staff and the first groups of Volunteers have started the process of rebuilding the Peace Corps program in Nepal.

-In fact, the first group to return in 2012 has now completing their Peace Corps service and moved on to new adventures, whether that be further work in international development, graduate school, or possibly extended travel on the way home.
-Our third group of Volunteers to arrive in Nepal since we re-opened has completed their training and moved to their permanent sites at the end of November, 2014.
+In fact, the first group to return in 2012 has already completed their Peace Corps service and moved on to new adventures, whether that be further work in international development, graduate school, or possibly extended travel on the way home.
+We currently have 71 Volunteers serving in Nepal, with our fourth group of Volunteers swearned in on July 10, 2015.
+Our current volunteers are currently serving in 14 districts of West, Mid-West, and Far-West regions under Food Security Project.

 If you are interested in the Peace Corps and considering Nepal as one of the countries in which you would like to serve, you may have noticed that Peace Corps Nepal currently has no job openings for on the Peace Corps website, however, we will be posting job openings for 2016 very soon.
 Additional details on our program are listed below.